popany/notes/tools/git.md

         new file:   .gitmodules
         new file:   DbConnector

 First you should notice the new `.gitmodules` file.
-This is a configuration file that stores the mapping between the project�s URL and the local subdirectory you�ve pulled it into:
+This is a configuration file that stores the mapping between the project’s URL and the local subdirectory you’ve pulled it into:

     [submodule "DbConnector"]
         path = DbConnector
         url = https://github.com/chaconinc/DbConnector

-If you have multiple submodules, you�ll have multiple entries in this file.
-It�s important to note that this file is **version-controlled with your other files**, like your .gitignore file.
-It�s pushed and pulled with the rest of your project. **This is how other people who clone this project know where to get the submodule projects from**.
+If you have multiple submodules, you’ll have multiple entries in this file.
+It’s important to note that this file is **version-controlled with your other files**, like your .gitignore file.
+It’s pushed and pulled with the rest of your project. **This is how other people who clone this project know where to get the submodule projects from**.

 Note:
 Since the URL in the `.gitmodules` file is what other people will first try to clone/fetch from, make sure to use a URL that they can access if possible.
 For example, if you use a different URL to push to than others would to pull from, use the one that others have access to.
 You can overwrite this value locally with `git config submodule.DbConnector.url PRIVATE_URL` for your own use.
 When applicable, a relative URL can be helpful.